CloudLabsAI-Azure/OpenHack/Scenario/Hackathon/getting-started.md

-# Mircosoft Azure OpenHack - Hackathon
+# Microsoft Azure OpenHack - Hackathon

 ### Overall Estimated Duration: 8 hours

 ## Introduction

 This hackathon is designed to immerse you in the world of Azure cloud services, machine learning, AI, and data management.
 Throughout the hackathon, you will tackle real-world challenges faced by Woodgrove Retail, a hypothetical company, by utilizing a wide array of Azure tools and technologies.
-The challenges span across SQL Server management, machine learning model development, AI-powered image search, document processing using the RAG pattern, and advanced data retrieval techniques.
+The challenges span across SQL server management, machine learning model development, AI-powered image search, document processing using the RAG pattern, and advanced data retrieval techniques.

-By participating, you’ll gain practical experience in building AI-driven solutions, deploying machine learning models, enhancing customer interaction, and improving operational efficiency.
-Whether you're working with Azure's data services or integrating cutting-edge AI capabilities, this hackathon offers an excellent opportunity to refine your skills and contribute to innovative business solutions.
+By participating, you will gain practical experience in building AI-driven solutions, deploying machine learning models, enhancing customer interaction, and improving operational efficiency.
+Whether you are working with Azure's data services or integrating cutting-edge AI capabilities, this hackathon offers an excellent opportunity to refine your skills and contribute to innovative business solutions.

 ## Hackathon Objectives

 By participating in this hackathon, you will:

-- Gain Practical Experience with Azure Data Services and Machine Learning to restore and analyze data.
+- Gain practical experience with Azure Data Service and Machine Learning to restore and analyze data.
 You will also create machine learning pipelines to detect and address data issues.
 - Integrate Azure Vision Studio and Machine Learning to build AI models for image recognition.
 Learn how to develop applications that allow users to search for products based on images.
 - Build and transform data pipelines in Azure Machine Learning, train machine learning models, and deploy them to detect data issues, enhancing data-driven business solutions.
 - Apply the Retrieval-Augmented Generation (RAG) pattern to generate and process documents and use Azure Cognitive Services to extract structured data from unstructured formats like PDFs.
 - Develop advanced search capabilities using the RAG pattern and create Node.js applications that enhance data retrieval and improve systems like inventory management.

-## Hackathon Format: Challenge Based
+## Hackathon Format: Challenge-Based

 This hackathon adopts a challenge-based format, offering you a unique opportunity to learn while dealing with practical problems.
 Each challenge includes one or more self-contained tasks designed to test and enhance your skills in specific aspects of Azure OpenAI services.
 You will approach these challenges by: